 DIGM 4930 Portfolio Development for Digital Media

 Prerequisites: Senior status and within two (2) semesters of completing all requirements for graduation.
 Permission of instructor is required.
 This course provides the opportunity to review and refine selected examples of work for the creation of a digital media portfolio.
 Topics include industry research, job searching techniques, interview preparation, group projects, presentation skills, and portfolio development and refinement.
-Lecture and lab. (fall, spring)
+Lecture and lab.
+(Offered in the Fall, and Spring)

 Digital Game-Design Concentration: